Kazem-ma79/Login-Popup-Blocker/README.md

 # What Is This

-This is a chrome extension to bypass login popup on websites.
+This is a chrome/firefox extension to bypass login popup on websites.
-Works with anysite has a 'login to continue popup' that the website is set in plugin.
+Works with any site that has a 'login to continue popup' and the website is set in plugin.

 # Support Request
 You can request adding websites to bypass by making an issue with **support** label